Ascaris lumbricoides: Symptoms

+Distribution

+Ascaris lumbricoides is primarily distributed in tropical and subtropical regions around the world, particularly in areas with poor sanitation and hygiene practices.
+It is most prevalent in sub-Saharan Africa, Southeast Asia (including countries like India, Bangladesh, and Indonesia), and parts of Latin America, where inadequate sanitation infrastructure and the use of human faeces as fertilizer contribute to its spread.

 Prevention

 Preventing any fecal-borne disease requires educated hygienic habits/culture and effective fecal treatment systems.
 This is particularly important with A. lumbricoides because its eggs are one of the most difficult pathogens to kill (second only to prions), and the eggs commonly survive 1–3 years.
 A. lumbricoides lives in the intestine where it lays eggs.
 Infection occurs when the eggs, too small to be seen by the unaided eye, are eaten.
 The eggs may get onto vegetables when improperly processed human feces of infected people are used as fertilizer for food crops.
 Infection may occur when food is handled without removing or killing the eggs on the hands, clothes, hair, raw vegetables/fruit, or cooked food that is (re)infected by handlers, containers, etc. Bleach does not readily kill A. lumbricoides eggs, but it will remove their sticky film, to allow the eggs to be rinsed away.
 A. lumbricoides eggs can be reduced by hot composting methods, but to completely kill them may require rubbing alcohol, iodine, specialized chemicals, cooking heat, or "unusually" hot composting (for example, over 50 C for 24 hours).

-Acetic acid, found in vinegar, will effectively kill A. lumbricoides eggs on vegetable surfaces in 30 minutes at 5% solution strength.
+Treatment

+Control of roundworm infections is based on treatment with medication, improved sanitation and health education.
+This usually takes around three days.

 History

 Giant intestinal roundworms have been known since antiquity.
 In 1758 Linnaeus named them Ascaris lumbricoides.
 For many centuries, they were thought to arise by spontaneous generation.
 In 1855, Ascaris eggs were found in human faeces by Henry Ransom in England then this was described in the literature two years later by Casimir-Joseph Davaine in France.
 Attempts to infect animals by feeding them eggs were unsuccessful.
 In 1886, Salvatore Calandruccio in Italy successfully infected a boy to whom he had given 150 eggs.
 Battista Grassi published this information without giving any acknowledgement to Calandruccio.
-Development was thought to occur directly within the bowel lumen but in Francis Stewart in Hong Kong in 1916 fed eggs to rats, then later mice, and found infective larvae in the faeces and in the lungs but no mature worms.
+Development was thought to occur directly within the bowel lumen but Francis Stewart in Hong Kong in 1916 fed eggs to rats, then later mice, and found infective larvae in the faeces and in the lungs but no mature worms.
 In 1918, Sadao Yoshida ingested larvae recovered from the trachea of a guinea pig, then found eggs in his own stools 76 days later.
 In 1922, Shimesu Koino ingested 2,000 Ascaris lumbricoides eggs, found larvae in his sputum a few days later, then after 50 days took an anthelmintic and recovered 667 immature Ascaris lumbricoides, thus confirming the life cycle.